Our Verdict

 Maneuverability

-The Kolcraft stroller did not perform well in our tests for maneuverability.
-Really soft wheels and the dual front wheels on each leg make it a harder stroller to push on most surfaces.
+The Kolcraft stroller did not perform well in our maneuverability tests.
+Its really soft wheels and dual front wheels on each leg make it harder to push on most surfaces.

 The flexible frame makes pushing in the grass feel like a weight.
-It is not something you'd want to do for very long and the effort was extraordinary.
-The whole thing could potentially be easier if it had single front wheels that were denser or offered some real tread or grip.
+You'd not want to do it for very long, and the effort was extraordinary.
+The whole thing could be easier if it had denser single front wheels or offered some real tread or grip.

 Quality

-The Kolcraft is a low-quality stroller, which comes as no surprise given the price and performance of this stroller.
+The Kolcraft is a low-quality stroller, which is no surprise given its price and performance.
 It earned one of the lowest scores in the quality metric.

-The wheels on the stroller are softer foam-filled plastic.
-We worry over time they could dent or deform from normal use.
-The wheels are 6 inches in diameter, making them somewhat larger than average for the group, but they only register 59 HA on the Share A hardness scale.
-They are the double wheel design we find difficult to maneuver and often get hung up or misdirected when pushing.
+The stroller's wheels are made of softer foam-filled plastic.
+We worry that over time, they could dent or deform from normal use.
+The wheels are 6 inches in diameter, somewhat larger than average for the group, but they only register 59 HA on the Share A hardness scale.
+We find the double-wheel design difficult to maneuver and often get hung up or misdirected when pushing.

-The seat fabric fits the frame well, but it is rougher and not as comfortable as the competition.
+The seat fabric fits the frame nicely, but is rougher and uncomfortable than the competition.
 We suspect a small hole would expand quickly and that it is less durable than it should be.
 The frame is sturdy but feels cheap and like it would easily break.
 There are multiple snag points and plastic joints.
 We worry long-term durability will be a concern with this stroller.

 Kid's Comfort